A love story about a couple who meet in a coffee shop

 The next few weeks went by; Tom noticed that Lucy still looked a little pale.
 It was midsummer when he entered the cafe as usual and saw Lucy and Anne sat they didn’t seem to notice him at first and were in a serious conversation with occasionally raised voices.
 So that he could catch snippets of what they were saying

 Lucy shook her head, “... better not say anything either,” replied Lucy.

 Tom wondered what was going on as he sat the conversation seemed a little muted than usual he was beginning to think of the worst possible scenario was what he had overheard that Lucy had finally lost interest in him but was reluctant to tell him.
-“Well I suppose it couldn’t last anyway,” he thought, but he would miss Lucy more than he thought possible.
-She was such good company to be with; he decided not to confront them on what he had overheard and to make the best of the here and now.
+“Well, I suppose it couldn’t last anyway,” he would miss Lucy more than he thought possible.
+She is good company.
+He decided not to confront them on what he had overheard and to make the best of the here and now.

 Then a few weeks later Anne sat alone as Tom entered the cafe and she quickly called to him.
 The look on her face was the most serious he had ever seen Anne.
 Tom sat down opposite as the waitress brought his usual Latte and a piece of cheesecake.

 “I have some news about Lucy,” Anne began.
 Tom looked up after taking a sip of coffee.
 Anne seemed to be struggling with what to say.
 “Oh, finish your Latte first then I will tell you postponing what she needed to say concerning Lucy.

 “What is it Anne is Lucy ill or had an accident,” Tom asked worriedly.